My Clients emails are seen as Spam - How can I white-list their domain?

 Occasionally you might have some clients or other emails that are not getting to your inbox.
 This can sometimes happen if they are seen as spam.
 In an effort to minimise spam getting to your inbox, we have installed MailScanner which is designed to ...

-How To Redirecting Spam Emails To My Email Client Spam Folder?
+How to Redirect Spam Emails to my Email Client Spam Folder?

 While your emails are filtered to minimise spam getting to your inbox, inevitably some legitimate emails may end up being flagged as spam.
 Currently you have to login to your cPanel account and go to Emails/Spam@your domain to find them.
 You can now ...